marloncoti/tech-community-day-iac-workshop/content/25_intro_modern_iac_python/30_deploying_webservers/1_new_project.md

 ```bash
 pulumi new aws-python -y
 ```
+Notice that we are using the  aws-python template, A full list of available Pulumi  templates can be found here [Pulumi Templates](!https://github.com/pulumi/templates)

 This will print output similar to the following with a bit more information and status as it goes: